Company Registration

 What you need to know

-A (Pty) Ltd is the most widely used company type for private businesses in South Africa.
+This page will enable you to register a (Pty) Ltd which is the most widely used company type for private businesses in South Africa.
 It trades for profit and is a separate legal entity to its Shareholders.
+If you`re looking to register companies in South Africa, this is the standard choice.

 Good to know

-Our price includes 1 Director and 1 Shareholder.
+Our price for company registration includes 1 Director and 1 Shareholder.
 Add R100 for each additional Director and each additional Shareholder

 Call Centre